-Sticky gingerbread is a family favourite bake.
-Slice and serve with a cup of tea, or warmed up and add hot custard for pudding perfection!
+Classic sticky gingerbread is a family favourite bake containing the rich dark molasses flavours of dark muscovado sugar and black treacle, with the warming spices of ginger and cinnamon.
+Slice and serve with a cup of tea, or warm up and add hot custard for pudding perfection!

-Sticky gingerbread is a simple cake that I love to bake.
-This traditional gingerbread is packed full of spice, but nevertheless is very easy to make.
+This is a really Easy Sticky Gingerbread Recipe and one I love to bake.
+This traditional gingerbread is packed full of spice, but nevertheless it is a simple baking process, just mix the wet ingredients into the dry ingredients.

 This classic black sticky gingerbread recipe is one that everyone enjoys.
 It is reminiscent of the shop-bought “Jamaica Ginger Cake” that I used to eat as a kid.